afsharshamsi/Domain-Adaptation/README.md

 DTTA by Afshar Shamsi
-To run the code please change "env.txt" to ".env"
+To run the code please rename "env.txt" to ".env"